Menu

 Deep Dive

-MIHAN - THE DEFINING ASSET
+MIHAN: THE DEFINING ASSET

-MIHAN's design logic is different from every other Indian GCC infrastructure asset.
-It is not a tech park adjacent to a city.
-It is an entire economic district designed around an international airport, combining IT and ITeS parks, aerospace and defence manufacturing, pharmaceutical manufacturing, logistics hubs, and residential zones in a single planned 2,000-hectare footprint.
 Nagpur International Airport's existing cargo and passenger infrastructure is the anchor.
 The SEZ designation provides income tax benefits, customs duty benefits, and a single-window regulatory framework that reduces the compliance overhead of setting up GCC operations.
-For GCCs with complex multi-sector mandates -- combining IT delivery with aerospace technology, or IT with logistics analytics -- MIHAN's cross-sector architecture is the only location in India's Tier-2 landscape where this proximity is designed-in rather than accidental.
+For GCCs with complex multi-sector mandates, combining IT delivery with aerospace technology or IT with logistics analytics, MIHAN's cross-sector architecture is the only location in India's Tier-2 landscape where this proximity is designed-in rather than accidental.

 AEROSPACE AND LOGISTICS ADVANTAGE

-Nagpur's dual advantage in aerospace technology and logistics is its most globally distinctive and least analysed GCC proposition.
-The aerospace dimension: Dassault Reliance's Rafale component manufacturing at MIHAN, Boeing's MRO operations, HAL's presence, and the Indian Air Force's transport and maintenance activity at Nagpur airport create a live aerospace operational context that software engineers developing MRO software, fleet management systems, or aerospace digital twin platforms find directly relevant.
-The logistics dimension: Nagpur is India's zero mile centre -- the geographic point from which national highway and railway networks radiate to every corner of the country.
-For global logistics companies building India GCCs, Nagpur's central geography creates a supply chain analytics and logistics technology context that is operationally unique.
+The logistics dimension: Nagpur is India's zero mile centre, the geographic point from which national highway and railway networks radiate to every corner of the country.
+For global logistics companies building India GCCs, this central geography creates a supply chain analytics and logistics technology context that is operationally unique.
 Combined, these two dimensions create GCC mandate types that are viable in Nagpur and largely unavailable at this cost combination anywhere else in India.

 NVIDIA AND AI INFRASTRUCTURE SIGNAL

-NVIDIA's decision to establish an AI research hub at MIHAN -- announced alongside the Infosys net-zero campus -- is the most important signal of Nagpur's emerging AI technology identity.
-NVIDIA's global AI infrastructure investments are made in locations where compute infrastructure, technical talent, and institutional research partnerships can be developed at scale.
 The MIHAN choice reflects NVIDIA's assessment that Nagpur's combination of SEZ infrastructure, VNIT technical talent, and Maharashtra government institutional support creates a viable environment for AI research and application development.
-For GCCs evaluating AI-infrastructure-adjacent mandates, NVIDIA's MIHAN presence is the signal that the talent and institutional environment for advanced computing work is being developed here intentionally rather than opportunistically.
+For GCCs evaluating AI-infrastructure-adjacent mandates, NVIDIA's MIHAN presence signals that the talent and institutional environment for advanced computing work is being developed here intentionally rather than opportunistically.

 TALENT ARCHITECTURE AND PIPELINE

-Nagpur's talent architecture is strongest in IT delivery, aerospace technology, and logistics IT -- the three sectors directly anchored by MIHAN's cross-sector infrastructure.
-VNIT produces strong engineering graduates in CS, electronics, mechanical, and chemical engineering, consistently placed nationally.
-IIM Nagpur produces management talent with strong analytical skills.
-The mid-career lateral market is thinner than Coimbatore or Kochi -- Nagpur has fewer established GCC employers creating the churn that generates experienced mid-level professionals available for lateral movement.
+The mid-career lateral market is thinner than Coimbatore or Kochi.
 The constraint at the senior level is the same as in Vizag: the senior GCC leadership pool has not yet built through multiple cycles of GCC ecosystem development.
-Incoming GCCs should plan for Director-level lateral hires from Pune or Mumbai (both accessible by Samruddhi Mahamarg in under 8 hours) combined with Nagpur-internal development for roles below Director level.
+Incoming GCCs should plan for Director-level lateral hires from Pune or Mumbai (both accessible by Samruddhi Mahamarg in under 8 hours), combined with Nagpur-internal development for roles below Director level.

 RISK FACTORS